traez/article-preview-component-master/README.md

 ### Continued development

 Keep bumping out funky ass DOM manipulation projects like every single day.
+Need to complete all Javascript projects on frontendmentor, all levels then move on to React, APIs etc

 ### Useful resources